 Milano’s La Piccola Italia Restaurant introduced for the very first time Pizzas as we all know it in the Rio Grande Valley by serving the local grocery stores and selling to customers out of Lisetta Milano’s porch in 1950.
 In 1955, Lisetta decided to turn their occasional pizza selling into a restaurant with 3 tables and 10 broken chairs.

 Within years Giovanna and Lino took over the restaurant where they started selling more than just pizzas.
 Giovanna revamped every room of the old Milano’s house and turned it into the Milano’s La Piccola Italia Restaurant we all know today and now Milano’s has an extensive Italian menu featuring thousands of family recipes handed down over the years plus they are always introducing new unforgettable creations.
 Five generations later Milano’s has become a landmark here in south Texas.

 Follow us on Instagram @milanosrestaurant and when you are on our restaurant

-Tag us or use the hashtag #milanosrgv and get 2 garlic bread sticks on us – Must show server to redeem
+Tag us or use the hashtag #milanosrgv and get a small plate of bruschetta – Must show server to redeem

 The Milano family proceeded to live the American Dream and not unlike other families in the agriculture business experienced a freeze in 1949 and again in 1951.
 As a result of the citrus industry downfall, the Milano’s turned to farming, which did not prove to be a very prosperous venture due to the tremendous drought the Valley experienced from 1951 to 1954.